 Our founding veterinarians have created a comprehensive protocol for managing Cushing’s disease in dogs.
 It emphasizes a holistic approach that includes understanding the disease, supplementing with natural remedies like melatonin and lignans, implementing a low-fat diet, providing freeze-dried glandular treats, supporting the liver with supplements like Harmonize Liver, and exploring Traditional Chinese Veterinary Medicine (TCVM) herbal formulas.

 The protocol begins with educating pet owners about Cushing’s disease and its effects on their dogs, offering a free ebook for guidance.
-It then suggests supplementing with melatonin and lignans, both known for their beneficial effects on hormonal balance and symptom relief.
+It then suggests supplementing with melatonin and lignans, both of which are known for their beneficial effects on hormonal balance and symptom relief.
 A low-fat diet is recommended to manage hyperlipidemia, a common complication of Cushing’s disease.

 Finally, the protocol encourages exploring TCVM herbal formulas tailored to address the root causes of Cushing’s disease and alleviate its symptoms.